hypeJunction/hypeCategories/readme.md

 ### Custom category subtypes

-To add custom category subtypes to the workflow, update 'taxonomy_tree_subtypes' config value.
+To add custom category subtypes to the workflow globally, update 'taxonomy_tree_subtypes' config value.

-For example, you may want to have multiple taxonomies for categorizing content by topic, by context etc. The easiest way to achieve that, is by using different category subtypes, e.g. topic_category, cluster, grouping etc.
+For example, you may want to have multiple taxonomies for categorizing content by topic, by context etc. The easiest way to achieve that, is by using different category subtypes, e.g. topic, cluster, grouping etc, or blog_categories, bookmark_categories etc.

+Context-based filtering of category subtypes can be achieved via ```'get_subtypes', 'framework:categories'``` hook.

 ### Internationalization